About Globetracker's Mission, 2022 -2023 Edition

 In each weekly episode, Geo and Meri, fictitious brother and sister techno-savvy teens, share new posts, ideal for a whiteboard or individual devices, about their travels on a secret mission to find Dewey, the truth-sniffing dog.
-Each episode includes annotated vocabulary terms and interactive maps for practicing map skills or answering think-aloud questions the teens pose as they use today's tools: text messaging, cell phones, and blog-posting.
-Readers vote at the conclusion of each post, telling Geo and Meri what to do next.
+Each episode includes annotated vocabulary terms and interactive maps for practicing map skills or answering think-aloud questions the teens pose as they use today's tools: text messaging, cell phones, and blog posting.
+Readers vote after each post, telling Geo and Meri what to do next.

 The first Globetracker's Mission took place during the 2007-2008 school year and garnered positive responses from teachers and many requests that we continue the mission and offer different versions in alternating years.
 This school year's mission will preview during September, then run from October 2022 through the end of April 2023.
 Review activities will be available around mid-mission and remain online through the end of June 2023.

-Geo and Meri's travels this year will cover seven continents, following reader votes to determine the next step each week.
+This year, Geo and Meri's travels will cover seven continents, following reader votes to determine the next step each week.
 Over the course of seven months, classes using Globetracker's Mission "visit" all seven continents and experience them through the thoughts and "snapshots" of Geo and Meri.
-We invite you to read and participate in their blog by voting each week.
+We invite you to read and participate in their blog by voting weekly.

 Classrooms can follow along using Google Map files or Google Earth kmz files.
 Teacher materials include extensive ideas for implementing Globetracker's Mission as an engaging alternative to "old world" geography textbooks and worksheets.
 The carefully scaffolded content revisits and builds upon the standards-based concepts throughout the Mission.
-Teaching materials include review activities in both printable and interactive format and open-ended review and reflection questions for students to extend their understanding of geography.
+Teaching materials include review activities in both printable and interactive formats and open-ended review and reflection questions for students to extend their understanding of geography.